KrishnaKumar2610/Employee_portal/README.md

                                     EMPLOYEE PORTAL APP

-We can run this app in Android app Software.Because I have created this by using Android App software by using Java
+We can run this application in Android Studio app.Because I have created this application by using this software named Android Studio App and i build this code by using Java.

 Rules To see My created Files are given below..

-I.All main java files are Available in below this path
+I. All main java files are available in this path are mentioned below

 -----app/src/main/java/com/example/employeelogin----